-They are charmingly unique, and captivating to be with…but there are still some things you are confused about when it comes to deciphering the strange habits and behaviours of your introverted love.
+They are charmingly unique, and captivating to be with…but there are still some things you are confused about when it comes to deciphering the strange habits and behaviors of your introverted love.

 If you are an introvert yourself, you will already know and understand the rest of this article which focuses on dating an introvert.
 If you’re not an introvert however, read on to discover what exactly makes the introvert temperament wax and wane in relationships: